Life costs more if you’re disabled.

 What are the types of extra costs disabled people face?

 Disabled people we talk to tell us that they face extra costs across many areas of their lives.
-These costs broadly fall into three categories:
+These costs broadly fall into 3 categories:

 - Paying for specialised goods, like a wheelchair, a hoist or adapted cutlery